manuelp/tracktime/README.md

 ## Usage

-You have to use the REPL for now, see the documentation for what functions you can use.
-Where is the documentation?
-You can generate it yourself with [Marginalia](https://github.com/fogus/marginalia) using lein:
+You have to use the REPL for now, see the [documentation](http://manuelp.bitbucket.org/tracktime.html) for what functions you can use.
+Otherwise, you can generate it yourself with [Marginalia](https://github.com/fogus/marginalia) using lein:

     lein marg